speedycube64/spredcom/README.md

   - If necessary, use the debug switch (on the lower gold platform) to switch to debug mode, where you can manually go one line at a time
   - If even further debugging is needed, use the switches on the program counter (which is colored magenta) to force the program to jump to an exact instruction

+# Possible Improvements
+There is a library called [mcschematic](https://pypi.org/project/mcschematic/) to procedurally generate schematics that can be pasted into a world.
+This has potential to eliminate the tedious process of manually placing repeaters to program the computer in creative mode.
+However, since the main point of the project was to build it in survival with no mods, for which this library would not help much, I have not looked into it yet.

+This is my first (and possibly only) redstone computer, and as such, its design is quite inefficient.
+Other redstone computers exist with clock periods as fast as 3 Hz, whereas mine is 0.1 Hz.
+My computer could also benefit from other types of instructions such as branching with offsets.

+# Special Thanks
+First and foremost, the [old](https://www.youtube.com/playlist?list=PL5LiOvrbVo8ksCgm_HTLfwhHRdnx11Gms) and [new](https://www.youtube.com/playlist?list=PL5LiOvrbVo8keeEWRZVaHfprU4zQTCsV4) Logical Redstone series by mattbatwings were incredibly helpful places for me to start.
+If it were not for this series, the build would probably be 10 times bigger.

+Some miscellaneous redstone help came from [Mumbo Jumbo](https://www.youtube.com/watch?v=fBdC1pvxfI0) and [ianxofour](https://youtu.be/n3mOlrMGjUg).

+My team of early access reviewers for the main video includes [Contranaut](https://www.youtube.com/@iPodBen), [eewalktub](https://www.youtube.com/@eewalktub8907), [jr5000](https://www.youtube.com/@jr5000pwp), and [SchmidtPlays](https://www.youtube.com/@schmidt1816).

+Editing inspiration for the main video came from [Testable](https://www.youtube.com/@testableyt), [RedPenGuin111](https://www.youtube.com/@redpenguin111), and [rekrap2](https://www.youtube.com/@rekrap2).
+The first two are also contributors to said video.